runwayml/learn/docs/getting-started/overview.md

 ## Home

-**Runway's Home** is a unique place to search, discover, publish, install new models.
+**Runway's Home** is a unique place to search, discover, publish and install machine learning models.
 You can search for models with specific attributes, input types, creator, functionality or date.
-Runway comes with a pre-packed set of models that are ready to use right out of the box, but you will need to download and install other models.

 ![Models Directory](assets/images/views/home-screen-annotated.png)